 - Avoid close contact with members outside of your household

 - Gatherings of people in groups of 10 or more

-As businesses begin to reopen, most of the population is likely to be exposed to this virus due to the community transmission of COVID-19 (Centers for Disease Control and Prevention).
+As businesses begin to reopen, most of the population at risk of exposure to this virus due to the community transmission of COVID-19 (Centers for Disease Control and Prevention).
 Citizens are encouraged to continue practicing all of the protective measures recommended to keep themselves from getting infected.